daviesro/daviesro/README.md

 ## 🚀 About Me
-I'm a .NET Developer from Scotland currently focusing on .NET Core development using ASP.NET
+I'm a .NET Developer from Scotland currently focusing on .NET Core development.

 ## 🔗 Links